marcopelegrini/marcopelegrini.github.io/_posts/2023-05-02-counters-facelift.md

 ## Facelift of my rental counter tops

-I live in this amazing tiny apartment in one of the best neighbourhoods of Vancouver - BC, but unfortunatelly I rent it and the place is pretty outadate.
+I live in this amazing tiny apartment in one of the best neighbourhoods of Vancouver, BC, but unfortunately I rent it and the place is pretty outdated.

 Fear not, I've found a solution.
-Using IKEA Tables I've bought from the Facebook Marketplace, I've facelifted the existing countertops, keeping the original intact should I leave one day (not happening!).
+Using IKEA tables I bought from Facebook Marketplace, I've given the existing countertops a facelift, keeping the original intact should I leave one day (not happening!).

-New faucets and voilá, I can live in peace.
+New faucets and voilà, I can live in peace.

 Check out the before and after photos: